Chapter 12

 Your Design Is Rigged illustration

-Defaults don’t feel like decisions to the person receiving them.
+Defaults do not read like decisions to the person receiving them.
 A default says: this is normal, this is what most people do.
 Users read it as a recommendation even when you meant nothing by it.
-Even when you just copied the settings from the last version and moved on.

-Designers tend to think about cognitive load as a problem of too much information on screen.
-But defaults are a cognitive load problem too, just a quieter one.
-Every time a user faces a real choice, they spend mental effort: reading, comparing, deciding.
-A default removes that cost.
+Designers tend to think about mental effort as a problem of too much information on screen.
+But defaults create that problem too, just in a quieter way.
+Every time a user faces a real choice, they spend effort reading, comparing, and deciding.
+A preset removes that cost.
 It says “here is the answer, act only if you disagree.”
-For routine, low-stakes choices, that’s good design.
-It saves people from tedious micro-decisions they don’t care about.

 Richard Thaler and Cass Sunstein , in their 2008 book Nudge, put it plainly: every choice environment has an architecture, and architects can’t avoid building it.
 There is no neutral arrangement.
 The only question is whether you’re shaping that architecture with your eyes open or closed.

 If your settings screen opens with full data sharing enabled and buries the controls three screens deep, that is not.
+It is the difference between pre-filling a city field and pre-ticking a marketing box.

 Wouter de Bres